What is capital allowances?

 How we can help

-Our capital allowances team of qualified specialists with diverse experience and multidisciplinary construction and financial skills, leverage on their expertise to maximise cash saving benefits for businesses who incur capital expenditure.
+Our capital allowances team of qualified specialists with diverse experience and multidisciplinary construction, engineering, surveying, accounting and tax advisory skills, leverage on their expertise to maximise cash saving benefits for businesses who incur capital expenditure.
+Throughout our capital expenditure review process, we work closely with businesses to identify all qualifying expenditure.
+We however work in such a way that minimises your involvement in the review process, so as not to disrupt your core business activities.

 Why work with Leyton?